ZidniImani/go-minio/README.md

 3. Set/get bucket policy

 # How to Run
-Make sure you have MinIO client that can be connected and have Go in your computer.
+Make sure you have [MinIO server](https://docs.min.io/docs/minio-quickstart-guide.html) that can be connected and have [Go](https://go.dev/doc/install) in your computer.
 To run, you can run it directly with Go or build it first.
 ## Set connection
 This project use [MinIO server](https://docs.min.io/docs/minio-quickstart-guide.html) on localhost, you can change it on connection.go if needed.
 ## Run directly with Go